Antoine Ó Raifteiri: Biography

-In common with earlier poets, Antóin had a patron in Taaffe.
+In common with earlier poets, Antóine had a patron in Taaffe.
 One night Frank sent a servant to get more drink for the house.
-The servant took Antóin with him, both of them on one of Franks good horses.
-Whatever the cause (said to be speeding) Antóin's horse left the road and ended up in the bog, drowned or with a broken neck.
-Frank banished Antóin and he commenced the life of an itinerant.
-According to An Craoibhín (Douglas Hyde) one version of the story is that Antóin wrote Cill Aodáin (as DH Kileadan, County Mayo, his most famous work apart from Anach Cuan, to get back in Frank Taaffe's good books.
-Taaffe however was displeased at the awkward way Antóin worked his name into the poem, and then only at the end.
-Another version has it that Antóin wrote this poem in competition to win a bet as to who could praise their own place best.
+The servant took Antóine with him, both of them on one of Franks good horses.
+Whatever the cause (said to be speeding) Antóine's horse left the road and ended up in the bog, drowned or with a broken neck.
+Frank banished Antóine and he commenced the life of an itinerant.
+According to An Craoibhín (Douglas Hyde) one version of the story is that Antóine wrote Cill Aodáin (as DH Kileadan, County Mayo, his most famous work apart from Anach Cuan, to get back in Frank Taaffe's good books.
+Taaffe however was displeased at the awkward way Antóine worked his name into the poem, and then only at the end.
+Another version has it that Antóine wrote this poem in competition to win a bet as to who could praise their own place best.
 When he finished reciting the poem his competitor is reported to have said "Bad luck to you Raftery, you have left nothing at all for the people of Galway" and refused to recite his own poem.

 None of his poems were written down during the poet's lifetime, but they were collected from those he taught them to by An Craoibhín Aoibhinn Douglas Hyde, Lady Gregory and others, who later published them.

 Ó Raifteirí was lithe and spare in build and not very tall but he was very strong and considered a good wrestler.
 He always wore a long frieze coat and corduroy breeches.

 Ó Raifteirí died at the house of Diarmuid Cloonan of Killeeneen, near Craughwell, County Galway, and was buried in nearby Killeeneen Cemetery.
-In 1900, Lady Gregory, Edward Martyn, and W.B.
-Yeats erected a memorial stone over his grave, bearing the inscription "RAFTERY".
+In 1900, Lady Gregory, Edward Martyn, and W. B. Yeats erected a memorial stone over his grave, bearing the inscription "RAFTERY".
 A statue of him stands in the village green, Craughwell, opposite Cawley's pub.